Great to have you here, Rushlin Baugh, the most listened to radio talk show in America.

 The language mandating the database is on page 410 through page 414 of the bill.

-The specific requirement for the Health and Human Services Secretary to develop standards for the measurement of gender says this quote in collecting data described in paragraph one, the secretary or designee shall A use Office of Management and Budget Standards at a minimum for race and ethnicity measures.
+The specific requirement for the Health and Human Services Secretary to develop standards for the measurement of gender says this, quote, in collecting data described in paragraph one, the secretary or designee shall A, use Office of Management and Budget Standards at a minimum for race and ethnicity measures.

-The bill was voted out of the Senate's Health Education, Labor and Pensions Committee on July 15th, Sabillius as the HHS Secretary is the key member of Obama's cabinet in promoting his health care reforms.
+Sebelius, as the HHS secretary, is the key member of Obama's cabinet in promoting his health care reforms.

 If the bill's enacted, she will be the key federal official involved in executing it.

-And when she was told the bill named her as the person tasked with developing Standards for measuring gender, she said she wasn't familiar with that part of it.
+And when she was told the bill named her as the person tasked with developing standards for measuring gender, she said she wasn't familiar with that part of it.

-Measurement of gender, she said.
+Measurement of gender?
+She said.

 Yes, it's in the health care plan.

-The CyberCast News Service reporter said to her, it says that uh you are responsible for developing standards to measure gender in the health care plan.
+The CyberCast News Service reporter said to her, it says that you are responsible for developing standards to measure gender in the health care plan.

-To measure gender, Sibelius said.
+To measure gender, Sebelius said.

 I think what you may be referring to is that right now insurance companies can discriminate in terms of charging women more.